drduh/macOS-Security-and-Privacy-Guide/README.md

     diff <(python read_launch_plists.py) <(cat 14F27_launchd.csv)

-See also [cirrusj.github.io/Yosemite-Stop-Launch](http://cirrusj.github.io/Yosemite-Stop-Launch/) for descriptions of services.
+See also [cirrusj.github.io/Yosemite-Stop-Launch](http://cirrusj.github.io/Yosemite-Stop-Launch/) for descriptions of services and [Provisioning OS X and Disabling Unnecessary Services](https://vilimpoc.org/blog/2014/01/15/provisioning-os-x-and-disabling-unnecessary-services/) for another explanation.

 ## Spotlight Suggestions
 Disable “Spotlight Suggestions” in both the Spotlight preferences and Safari's Search preferences to avoid your search queries being sent to Apple.